micmejia/bible-dump/AMPC/Acts/Acts 25.md

-If then I am a wrongdoer _and_ a criminal and have committed anything for which I deserve to die, I do not beg off _and_ seek to escape death; but if there is no ground for their accusations against me, no one can give me up _and_ make a present of me [[^c]give me up freely] to them.
+If then I am a wrongdoer _and_ a criminal and have committed anything for which I deserve to die, I do not beg off _and_ seek to escape death; but if there is no ground for their accusations against me, no one can give me up _and_ make a present of me [give me up freely] to them.
 I appeal to Caesar.